padix-key/kmer-article/article.typ

 However, using the #kmer code directly to determine the ordering is not ideal:
 Especially, if the symbols in $Omega$ are ordered alphabetically, the order in $kfy(Omega)$ is lexicographic.
-This means that #kmers with low complexity such as #seq[AAA...] would always be the smallest #kmer leading to more spurious than significant #kmer matches downstream @Roberts2004.
+This means that #kmers with low complexity such as #seq[AAA...] would always be the smallest #kmer, leading to more spurious than significant #kmer matches downstream @Roberts2004.
 A simple way to remedy this behavior is to apply a pseudorandom ordering to the #kmers, which can for example be achieved by choosing an appropriate #kmer hashing function @Zheng2023.